No one builds a company to deal with data privacy.

 Your legal partner for EU compliance

-Hi, I’m Kolja Strübing – German – qualified lawyer and data protection officer (DPO) with 5 years of work experience.
-I’m specializing in data protection, IT law, and information security.
+Hi, I’m Kolja Strübing, German-qualified lawyer and data protection officer (DPO).
+I’ve been specializing in data protection, IT law and information security since 2021.

 Let’s Turn GDPR into Something That Actually Works